sambanks/midimonster-xair/README.md

 ## Description
 This repo contains the config files to translate midi commands to Behringer X-Air compatible OSC commands.
+This config should mostly work for X32 mixers as well.

+The code needs to be run on a computer that is connected to both the controller and the X-AIR mixer via midi, ethernet, or usb.

+In my setup, I have midimonster running on a Raspberry pi 3, that is connected to the bcr2000 by USB.
+It then connects to the XR12 over wifi.

-They are my config files that I use to control an XR12 from a BCR2000 but should be straight forward to modify for other models.
+The config files should be straight forward to modify for other models and setups.

 ## Links